Top Mates: Production

 The script was written by Anne Brooksbank and Margaret Kelly, and the series was made by ABC Television.

 Release

 It was aired by the ABC in Australia in 1979, and on BBC TV in the UK in 1989.

+Reception

+Top Mates won a Sammy Award and a Penguin Award.

+Looking back at the series, Jill Morris of The Age said the series saw "modern issues met head-on".